arviz-devs/arviz/GOVERNANCE.md

 * Make decisions about the overall scope, vision and direction of the project.
 * Developing funding sources or spending money.

-The council may choose to delegate these responsibilities to sub committees.
-If so they must update this document to make the delegation clear.
+The council may choose to delegate these responsibilities to sub-committees.
+If so, Council members must update this document to make the delegation clear.

 Note that each individual council member does not have the power to unilaterally wield these responsibilities, but the council as a whole must jointly make these decisions.
 In other words, Council Members are first and foremost Core Contributors, but only when needed they can collectively make decisions for the health of the project.